Strategy for people with Physical Disability and Sensory Impairment 2022 to 2027

 Consultation Feedback – Staying active

-• Some Surrey County Council and district and borough buildings are not accessible
+• some Surrey County Council and district and borough buildings are not accessible

-• The lack of accessible or available transport can hinder or prevent disabled people from staying active
+• the lack of accessible or available transport can hinder or prevent disabled people from staying active

 We will: Support Active Surrey and the 'Movement for Change' strategy to ensure mainstream leisure and outdoor resources continue to welcome disabled people, and help them achieve a more active lifestyle.